oneofthezombies/kill-tree/README.md

 Below is an example of sending `SIGTERM` signals to a process with process ID `777`, and to all child processes.

-ℹ️ _Signals are ignored on Windows platforms._
+ℹ️ _On Windows platforms, all signals including SIGTERM and SIGKILL are ignored._

 ```sh
 kill-tree 777